qbxlvnf11/skeleton-based-action-recognition-methods/README.md

     - Training set (captured by cameras 2 and 3): 37,920 clips
     - validation set (captured by camera 1): 18,960 clips

+  - Details of data
+    - Each action is captured by 3 cameras at the same height but from different horizontal angles: −45, 0, 45
+    - 3D joint locations of each frame detected by Kinect depth sensors
+    - 25 joints for each subject in the skeleton sequences, while each video has no more than 2 subjects

 #### - Kinetics-skeleton

   - ﻿﻿Download link: https://github.com/open-mmlab/mmskeleton/blob/master/doc/START_RECOGNITION.md